 If you have a newer Mac, it likely uses a speedy solid-state drive to store files, apps, music, videos, and a lot of other important stuff.
-But there’s one thing you may not know about SSDs: They wear out over time.
+But there’s one thing you may not know about SSDs: They wear out over a long period of time.

 So even if you have a brand new M1 Mac, you might want to check on your drive’s health from time to time.
 To gain insight into the health of your SSD, you can use a software tool called smartmontools, which taps into the Self-Monitoring, Analysis and Reporting Technology (SMART) system that’s built into SSDs.
 There is a catch with smartmontools, though.
 It’s not a typical app with an icon that you double-click to launch and menus and windows you navigate.
 It runs in the Terminal, the command-line interface for the Mac that you’ll find in the Utilities folder inside Applications.